-X. SUBSTANTIAL COMPLETION INSPECTION REPORT
+X. SUBSTANTIAL AND FINAL INSPECTION REPORTS

-A letter dated May 22, 2017 from Mr. Esen Tokay, P.E., New Millennium Design Consultants, Inc. (NMDC) reputed the Substantial Completion Inspection was performed by his firm on August 25, 2017.
+An email reported May 25, 2017 from Mr. Esen Tokay, P.E., New Millennium Design Consultants, Inc. (NMDC) a Substantial Completion Inspection was performed by his firm on April 25, 2017.
 NMDC informed the Village that there were no corrective punch list items remaining related to the structureal strengthening of the super structure.
-This work has been performed by the Entrance in accordance with the plans and specifications and A 5 the Engineer of Record concluded the work is acceptable for the Optomized Rehabilitation of the Bridge.
+This work has been performed at the entrance in accordance with the plans and specifications and the Engineer of Record concluded the work is acceptable for the Optomized Rehabilitation of the Bridge.